-At this time we would like to present the Elite 90 Award.
-This award was instituted to recognize the true essence of the student-athlete by honoring the individual who has reached the-pinnacle of competition at the national championship level in his or her sport, while also achieving the highest academic standard among his or her peers.
+At this time, we would like to present the Elite 90 Award.
+This award was instituted to recognize the true essence of the student-athlete by honoring the individual who has reached the-pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
 The Elite 90 is presented to the student-athlete with the highest cumulative grade-point average participating at the finals site for each of the NCAA's 90 championships.